 Start a new drawing.
 [Do not use a template – select no template].

-Via Layer>Layer dialog box, create the following layers:
+Via the Layer>Layer dialogue box, create the following layers:

 L-PLNT-CONSTRUCTION, L-PLNT-SYMBOL

-Set the drawing color for each layer at BYLAYER.
-[You will change the drawing color as you draw – coloring various parts of the canopy and branches as needed.
-These override the color setting ByLayer.]
+Set the drawing colour for each layer at BYLAYER.
+[You will change the drawing colour as you draw – colouring various parts of the canopy and branches as needed.
+These override the colour setting ByLayer.]

 Tip: Make sure that you know how to make a layer current.
-You will want to move to a layer, (say L-PLNT-SYMBOL) and change the drawing color to an appropriate shade of green to indicate the plant species you are designing for.
+You will want to move to a layer (say L-PLNT-SYMBOL) and change the drawing colour to an appropriate shade of green to indicate the plant species you are designing for.
 Switch back to drawing ByLayer after creating the flower and foliage.

 Place a circle (1000 units diameter – 500 units radius) on layer L-PLNT-CONSTRUCTION

-Mark the center with a point at Cartesian coordinate 0,0 on layer L-PLNT-CONSTRUCTION with a diameter of 1000 units (radius 500 units).
-This means that the symbol when displayed on layer L-PLNT-CONSTRUCTION will have a canopy diameter of 1 meter.
+Mark the centre with a point at Cartesian coordinate 0,0 on layer L-PLNT-CONSTRUCTION with a diameter of 1000 units (radius 500 units).
+This means that the symbol, when displayed on layer L-PLNT-CONSTRUCTION, will have a canopy diameter of 1 meter.

 Draw a point on the same layer as the central indicator.
 Use Format > Point styles and set it as a plus sign.

-Tip: Do not use a cross for this as the cross will be in an awkward position after rotation.
-This gives us a symbol that we can use to show the client a rough draft of the design – the full high-colored version comes next.
+Tip: Do not use a cross for this, as the cross will be in an awkward position after rotation.
+This gives us a symbol that we can use to show the client a rough draft of the design – the full, high-colour version comes next.

 Set the point properties as shown above.